It’s that time of the year again … Bar results are finally out.

 If you failed the bar –

-You are in the majority.
+You are NOT alone.
 I don’t think that’s all that comforting, though.
 You still didn’t pass the bar.
 Damn it!

 Nonetheless, I can’t sugarcoat it forever.
 The letdown is infectious to everyone around you.
 You may even have a job or loans that depended on your passing.
 At this point, a time machine is the only thing that will make you feel better.